postrational/blog/source/_posts/2013-07-14-using-redis-as-djangos-session-store-and-cache-backend.markdown

 ## Redis

 Setting up Redis on Debian is simple using `apt-get`.
-On a RedHat-based system you can use the equivalent `yum` command.
+On an RPM-based system you can use the equivalent `yum` command or similar.

 ### Install Redis